bhits/dockerized-drools-guvnor/README.md

 ## Dockerized JBoss Drools Guvnor
-C2S uses [JBoss Drools Guvnor](https://docs.jboss.org/drools/release/5.5.0.Final/drools-guvnor-docs/html_single/) as a user interface and a versioned repository for business rules of its Business Rule Management System (BRMS).
+Consent2Share (C2S) application uses [JBoss Drools Guvnor](https://docs.jboss.org/drools/release/5.5.0.Final/drools-guvnor-docs/html_single/) as a user interface and a versioned repository for business rules of its Business Rule Management System (BRMS).
 Guvnor also offers a guided editor while creating/editing rules, versioning, and Quality Assurance (QA) support for testing and validating the changes to the business rules.
 The [Document Segmentation Service (DSS) API](#document-segmentation-service-api) uses the [JBoss Drools Expert](https://docs.jboss.org/drools/release/5.4.0.Final/drools-expert-docs/html_single/) to run the business rules that are retrieved from the Guvnor instance with given arguments in a *Document Segmentation* request context.
 These rules and the execution result are used as *Tagging Directives* and they drive the *Document Tagging* phase of *Document Segmentation Service*.

 ## Run as Web Application